noxtgm/anti-recoil/README.md

 <div align=center style="text-align: center;"><h2>DISCLAIMER</h2></div>

-This project was made for educational purposes only, event callbacks used in this script are not supported by newer versions of LGHUB anymore.
+This project was made for educational purposes only, event callbacks used in this script are not supported by newer versions of LGHUB.

 ###